Alexander Callens: New York City

 On 23 January 2017, Callens terminated his contract and joined New York City FC shortly after.
 He scored his first goal in the Major League Soccer on 3 June, helping the hosts to beat Philadelphia Union 2–1.

 Callens converted his attempt in the penalty shootout victory against the Portland Timbers in the MLS Cup 2021 on 11 December, closing the 4–2 score at Providence Park.
-On 14 September 2022, he scored from open play to open an eventual 2–0 victory over Atlas F.C. in the Campeones Cup.
+On 14 September 2022, he scored from open play to open an eventual 2–0 defeat of Atlas F.C. in the Campeones Cup.

+Girona

+Callens returned to Spain in the 2023 January transfer window, on a two-and-a-half-year deal at Girona FC.
+He played his first match in La Liga on 10 February, coming on as a 46th-minute substitute for Bernardo Espinosa in an eventual 2–0 away loss to Cádiz CF.

+AEK Athens

+On 8 September 2023, Callens was loaned to Super League Greece club AEK Athens FC.
+In June 2024, he signed a permanent two-year contract.

 International career

-Callens won his first cap for Peru on 17 April 2013, coming on as a 74th-minute substitute for Orlando Contreras in a 0–0 friendly draw with Mexico held in San Francisco.
+Callens won his first cap for Peru on 17 April 2013, replacing Orlando Contreras in the 74th minute of a 0–0 friendly draw with Mexico held in San Francisco.
 He scored his first goal for his country on 9 September 2014 in another exhibition game, opening the 2–0 win over Qatar.

 Callens was part of the squads at the 2019 and 2021 Copa América tournaments, making five appearances in the latter for the fourth-placed team.

 Personal life

-In June 2018, Callens earned a U.S. green card which qualified him as a domestic player for MLS roster purposes.
+In June 2018, Callens earned a U.S. green card, which qualified him as a domestic player for MLS roster purposes.